|Location|| ||3251 Beacon Blvd|

 - Employee must possess the ability to lift, carry, push, and pull materials and objects weighing up to 25 pounds, hand truck available to assist.

-- Must be able to travel overnight on occasion throughout the state of California.
+- Must be expected to travel overnight on occasion throughout the state of California.

 - Must have the dexterity and mobility to facilitate or present information to a group, access, enter, and retrieve data using a computer keyboard or calculator, and operate standard facilitation equipment.